 The Challenge for Cloud and SaaS Security

 Traditional security approaches are struggling to keep up with these evolving threats.
-In cloud and SaaS environments—where identity, access management, and large-scale data processing are fundamental—AI-driven attacks pose unique challenges:
+In cloud and SaaS environments—where identity, access management, and large-scale data processing are fundamentals AI-driven attacks and adversarial tactics pose unique security challenges:

 As AI-powered threats evolve, so must defensive strategies.
 Organizations should prioritize the following security measures to mitigate risks: